 WLTP-Brake Cycle

 "Driving cycle" means a series of data points representing the speed of a vehicle versus time.
-The driving cycle consists of individual trips and each trip of a series of separate and consecutive events.
-These include brake dwell, acceleration, cruising, and deceleration.
+The driving cycle consists of individual trips and each trip consists of a series of separate and consecutive events.
+These events include brake dwell, acceleration, cruising, and deceleration.

-" WLTP-Brake cycle" means the driving cycle derived from the vehicle activity of the Worldwide Light vehicle Test Procedure database with a total duration of 15 826 seconds and the cooling sections in-between trips.
+" WLTP-Brake cycle" means the driving cycle derived from the vehicle activity of the Worldwide Light vehicle Test Procedure database with a total duration of 15 826 seconds plus the cooling sections in-between trips.
 The cycle comprises ten trips and 303 brake deceleration events.

-"Brake emissions test" means a sequence of three consecutive sections (cooling air adjustment, brake bedding, and brake emissions measurement) to characterise the particle emissions of the brake under testing.
+"Brake emissions test" means a sequence of three sections (cooling air adjustment, brake bedding, and brake emissions measurement) to characterise the particle emissions of the brake under testing, which in general are performed in consecutive order.

 "Cooling air adjustment" means the section that follows a procedure with the brake under testing to define the appropriate incoming cooling airflow for the bedding and emissions measurement sections.
+Also referred to as “cooling adjustment section”.

 "Brake bedding" means the section with a sequence of braking events to develop a friction couple with a stable transfer layer, brake effectiveness, and brake emissions behaviour before conducting the brake emissions measurement section.
-Also referred to as the "Bedding procedure".
+Also referred to as the "Bedding procedure" or “bedding section”.

 "Brake emissions measurement" means the section of the brake emissions test where PM and PN emissions are sampled and measured.
+Also referred to as “emission measurement section”.

 "Brake acceleration event" means a measurable period during which the linear speed increases to a predetermined set value at a known rate.
 This event always precedes a brake cruising or a brake deceleration event.